Edgefield Secondary School: Programmes

-The school is the second school in Singapore to have taekwondo as a compulsory curricular activity.
-It is said that the sport helps to instill discipline, respect and perseverance in every student.
+At the moment, Edgefield Secondary School is the first and only school in Singapore to have taekwondo as a compulsory curricular activity.
+It is said that the sport helps instill discipline, respect and perseverance in every student.
 It also serves its purpose in training self-defence.
 By the end of Secondary 4, most students are able to achieve black belts.
-The CCA took part in several competitions every year and did extremely well, exceeding the expectations of the school.

 In 2018, the taekwondo programme was split into two tiers - the lower and upper tier, making it optional for the upper secondary students.
-Hence, they are given the choice to opt out of the programme if they wish to.
+Hence, they are given the choice to opt out of the programme if they wish to when they are secondary 3.

+The CCA takes part in several competitions every year, including the Singapore National School Games (NSG), with multiple competitors placing in medal positions in various divisions.

+In its early years competing in national school taekwondo events, Edgefield Secondary School achieved multiple medals and the “Best Newcomer” title at the National Inter‑School Taekwondo Championships, including third place overall in the ‘C’ Division (Female) category.

+At the 2015 National Inter-Schools Taekwondo Championships, Edgefield Secondary School achieved multiple medal placings in multiple divisions, including 3rd place overall in C Division Female, 4th place overall in C Division Male, and 2nd place overall in B Division Female.

-For Secondary 1 students, the school has an Apple Education Programme(AEP) to enable them to learn how to use macOS.
-Thereafter throughout the rest of their lower secondary years, they will attend the Future Ready Programme(FRP) which is a combination of the previously known programmes such as CBL, ATS and ALP.
+For Secondary 1 students, the school has an Apple Education Programme (AEP) to enable them to learn how to use macOS.
+Thereafter throughout the rest of their lower secondary years, they will attend the Future Ready Programme (FRP) which is a combination of the previously known programmes such as Challenge-Based Learning (CBL), Analytical Thinking Skills (ATS), and Applied Learning Programme (ALP).
+The FRP uses scenario-based activities to improve students’ digital literacy, critical thinking, and collaboration skills.

-DSA-Sec to Edgefield Sec can be applied in three domains: LLP(Taekwondo), ALP(Innovation) and Leadership.

-Co-Curricular Activities (CCAs)

-Edgefield Secondary School has a wide variety of CCAs for students to choose from.
-Currently, there are 23 active CCAs for students to join.